keras-team/keras/README.md

 ## About Keras

-Keras is a deep learning API written in Python, running on top of the machine learning platform [TensorFlow](https://github.com/tensorflow/tensorflow).
-It was developed with a focus on enabling fast experimentation.
+Keras is a deep learning API written in Python, running on top of [TensorFlow](https://github.com/tensorflow/tensorflow)'s machine learning platform It was developed with a focus on enabling fast experimentation.
 *Being able to go from idea to result as fast as possible is key to doing good research.*